 When von Karma is serving as prosecuting attorney for Miles Edgeworth, he noticeably favors his left arm for the finger-wagging and snapping.
 At the end of the trial, it's revealed that he still has a bullet lodged in his right shoulder.
 Moving his right arm excessively must be painful, because of that.

-In the film, Yogi's insanity plea was changed from being caused by lack of oxygen to being caused by fatigue from being overworked.
+In the live action film, Yogi's insanity plea was changed from being caused by lack of oxygen to being caused by fatigue from being overworked.
 This sounds like a pretty lame excuse, but that makes sense when you consider that Hammond outright admits he doesn't care what happens so long as he gets his not guilty verdict.
 Of course he wouldn't be bothered to find an excuse that would hold water.
 It also makes the harassment from Yogi's neighbors make more sense - him getting off on a very weak-sounding excuse just makes it sound like he really was guilty and his attorney couldn't build a better case to get him off.

 When first playing Phoenix Wright: Ace Attorney: Justice For All, it was disappointing how much the last case seemed a retread of case three in the first game: defending a TV Samurai actor accused of killing a rival, with a photograph of the supposed killer in-costume as the central piece of evidence, the same annoying security guard making your investigation difficult for you, and a cold-acting female as the main alternate suspect.
 Then, when then when the twist came, that your client is, in fact, guilty this time, and the story veered off in a completely different direction, you see that it was intentionally a retread, so that the player would trust the client as they did the first time and the twist would be all the more unexpected.